njonsson/structured_io/README.md

 Don’t forget to stop the process when you’re finished using the stream.

-You’ll find more detailed examples in the documentation for the *StructuredIO* module.
+You’ll find more detailed examples in
+[the documentation][HexDocs-project-API-reference] for the *StructuredIO* module.

 ## Installation